Oreire/docker-compose/README.md

     with the web server (Nginx) and database (Postgres): a choce between the use of web frameworks

-    like Flask or Django will be pursued baesd on the requiremnets.
+    like Flask or Django will be pursued based on the requiremnets.